 Caroline is an editor for the decisions of the Alberta Law Society Tribunal.
 She is also a member of the consulting committee of Jurisource.ca, a pan Canadian database of legal terminology and resources, where she is responsible for making recommendations to the Board to improve content and awareness of the website.

 Before joining the University of Ottawa Faculty of Law, Caroline worked as bilingual legal counsel for the Alberta Court of Appeal.
 In this position, she gained considerable experience in appeal matters.
 Caroline also previously worked as a tax lawyer in Calgary.

-Caroline served as law clerk to Justice Michel Bastarache of the Supreme Court of Canada.
+Caroline served as law clerk at the Supreme Court of Canada.